 As part of the HLS agreement Caerhays has received grant funding to help restore the castellated arch in Battery Walk Wood situated directly and very visibly above Porthluney Beach.
 This arch was built at the same time as the castle itself (1807) by the famous architect John Nash.
 Restoration is now complete and the Arch dominates Porthluney Beach and car park.

 Caerhays run a pure Saler herd producing their own pure bred replacements.
 The remaining herd is crossed with a Charolais to produce a premium beef product.
 Saler cattle were introduced to Caerhays for two key reasons in 1998.
-With the pressures from supermarkets on farm gate prices and the over regulation of farming by the government there was an urgent need to diversify into something new to make profits.
+With the pressures from supermarkets on farmgate prices and the over regulation of farming by the government there was an urgent need to diversify into something new to make profits.
 Saler cattle are a hardy and independent breed which are both milked and kept as beef cattle in Southern France.
 Their greatest attribute is perhaps their ability to produce small calves easily in an outdoor environment.
 Many of our traditional West Country beef breeds such as South Devon, Hereford or Charolais have become progressively bred to improve their conformation for the butcher.
-The consequence has been that calving purebred cattle from these breeds has become progressively more difficult involving calving losses and large vets bills.
+The consequence has been that calving purebred cattle from these breeds has become increasingly difficult involving calving losses and large vets bills.
 Crossing pedigree Salers with these better known traditional beef cattle has produced stronger fitter calves with an equally good conformation.

-When TB restrictions allow Caerhays now hires out and sells purebred Saler bulls at auction to other pedigree breeders and it’s purebred heifers have been in great demand as the value of Salers has become more widely known.
+When TB restrictions allow Caerhays hires out and sells purebred Saler bulls at auction to other pedigree breeders and it’s purebred heifers have been in demand as the value of Salers has become more widely known.
 Although there are only 2 purebred Saler herds in Cornwall registered to the Saler Society there are now nearly a hundred in the UK as a whole.

 200 ewes are lambed in October to maintain a flock of pure Poll Dorsets whilst the remaining 400 are lambed in March.
 There is no longer a premium for early lamb and the wetter milder winters mean that the autumn lambing has been reduced.
 The ewes are lambed outside in March with ewes and lambs mainly relying on grass which cuts out the cost of expensive supplementary feed.
-Caerhays Farm is targeting selection breeding of sheep that will lamb unaided, have strong maternal traits and their progeny will fatten quickly off a grass based diet.
-Caerhays lambs are, in the main, marketed through the CQLP an independent livestock marketing co-operative based in the South West.
+Caerhays Farm is targeting the selective breeding of sheep that will lamb unaided, have strong maternal traits and their progeny will fatten quickly off a grass based diet.
+Caerhays lambs are, in part, marketed through the CQLP, an independent livestock marketing co-operative based in the South West.
 Only Dorset sheep are capable of lambing naturally in the autumn and these are introduced to high conformation rams in late spring.
 Due to the mild Cornish winters and the availability of grass, combined with fodder beet and turnip crops for the ewes, it is possible to fatten these crossbred lambs well before Easter to provide fresh spring lamb for the supermarkets in place of New Zealand winter imports.
 The price is usually £20 per head above that for a spring bred lamb.